Farms for the Future Initiative

 “Through our Farms for the Future initiative, we hope to ensure that farmland, once conserved, remains in production and available to farmers.
 If our communities are going to have viable, productive farms, we must take steps that go beyond farmland protection.
 We must assure that both farmers and the business of farming can continue,” explained Trust President John v.H.
 Halsey.

-- Keep conserved agricultural land actively farmed
+- To keep agricultural land, once conserved, actively farmed

-As part of our ongoing Farms for the Future Initiative, the Trust has developed an incubator for the next generation of farms and farmers.
-The Farm Incubator Program formalizes this work and provides farmers that have an emphasis on food production and who are looking to start or grow their commercial agricultural operations with access to productive farmland.
-For more information, read the Farm Incubator Program Application Packet .
+As part of our ongoing Farms for the Future Initiative, the Trust has developed a Farmland Leasing Program for both new and established farmers.
+This program provides farmers that have an emphasis on food production and who are looking to begin or expand their commercial agricultural operations with assistance and access to affordable farmland.
+For more information, including the application requirements, please read the Farmland Leasing Program Information and Application Packet .
 Applications are reviewed and accepted throughout the year.

 If you have any further questions about the Farms for the Future Initiative or the Farmland Leasing Program, please contact Luke McKay, Project Manager, or Dan Heston, North Fork Stewardship Manager, at (631) 283-3195.
 We look forward to hearing from you.